eriknyquist/wikichangewatcher/README.rst

     # wikipedia page, by usernames that contain a string matching a regular expression

     import time
-    from wikichangewatcher import WikiChangeWatcher, UsernameRegexSearchWatcher
+    from wikichangewatcher import WikiChangeWatcher, UsernameRegexSearchFilter

     # Callback function to run whenever an edit by a user with a username containing our regex is seen
     def on_match(json_data):